ketchbrookanalytics/docker-compose-model-run-example/README.md

 The official documentation on using Docker Model Runner with Docker Compose can be found here: <https://docs.docker.com/ai/compose/models-and-compose/>.

+## Motivation

+We found ourselves constantly following the same pattern of creating a Docker Compose environment with two services: (1) a web application and (2) an API for hosting an open-weights LLM using [ollama](https://github.com/ollama/ollama).
+When [Docker Model Runner](https://docs.docker.com/ai/model-runner/) was released, it appeared that we may be able to greatly simplify the effort required to stand up the second service.
+This approach has significantly reduced the configuration required to utilize an open-weights LLM with another Docker container service.

 ## Features

 - 🐳 Dev Container with Docker Compose for consistent development environment